David Nielsen: Managerial career

 Nielsen was appointed assistant manager of Løv-Ham on 27 May 2011.
 Later that summer, he was appointed manager of Nest-Sotra.
 After saving the club from relegation from the 2.
-Divisjon in 2011, he led them to a 4th place in 2012 and promotion to the 1. division in 2013.
+Divisjon in 2011, he led them to a fourth place in 2012 and promotion to the 1. division in 2013.

 On 11 November 2013, he was appointed assistant manager of Strømsgodset.
 After just seven months, he was appointed manager, when Ronny Deila left for the vacant managing position at Celtic.
 On 26 May 2015, Strømsgodset announced that Nielsen would step down as manager in mutual agreement with the club.

-On 17 June 2015, he signed a three-year-contract as manager for Danish 1st Division club Lyngby Boldklub.
+On 17 June 2015, he signed a three-year contract as manager for Danish 1st Division club Lyngby.

 On 30 September 2017, he signed a three-year contract as coach for Danish Superliga team AGF.
+In May 2022 Nielsen left AGF by mutual consent.

+On 8 December 2023, Nielsen signed a contract with Kifisia in the Greek Super League for the remaining six months of the season.
+He was dismissed on 29 January 2024, only six weeks after being appointed.

+Nielsen returned as manager of Lyngby on 5 March 2024 on a contract running until the end of the season following the sacking of Magne Hoseth.

+In late August 2024 he was presented as the new manager of Lillestrøm SK, on a contract spanning the rest of 2024.
+After four league games, Lillestrøm had gathered one point and a goal difference of 2–12, and were bottom of the table.
+Nielsen was sacked in the evening of 30 September.
+The sole point came against Rosenborg, where his son Noah Holm played and scored, according to VG the first time a son scored against his father's team in Norway since 1987.

 Personal life

-David Nielsen was born in Denmark to a DR Congolese father, and a Danish mother.
+Nielsen was born in Denmark to a DR Congolese, Malagasy father and a Danish mother.